IBM/hyperprotect/tutorials/easy-to-use-oso.md

    cd $OSO_HOME/contracts/conductor
    cp terraform.tfvars.template terraform.tfvars
    ```
 1. Update `terraform.tfvars` as follows, but please be advised that unless the value is a base64 value (like REGISTRY_CA below) it should follow `<<-EOT ...
-EOY` YAML convention the like this:
+EOT` YAML convention the like this:
      ```
      ATTESTATION_PUBKEY=<<-EOT
      -----BEGIN PUBLIC KEY-----